scverse/scanpy/docs/index.rst

    :end-line: 14

 Report issues and see the code on `GitHub <https://github.com/theislab/scanpy>`_.
-If Scanpy has been useful for your research, please consider citing our preprint: `Wolf, Angerer & Theis, bioRxiv 174029 (2017) <https://doi.org/10.1101/174029>`_.
+If Scanpy is useful for your research, please consider citing `Wolf, Angerer & Theis, bioRxiv 174029 (2017) <https://doi.org/10.1101/174029>`_.

 .. include:: release_notes.rst